leonardomendix/docs/content/en/docs/studio/page-editor/_index.md

 4. Click **Select**.

-The association with the correct  has been added to your app.
+The association with the correct [multiplicity](/studio/domain-models-association-properties/#multiplicity) has been added to your app.

 ## 3 The Show Option

-Located in the top-left corner of a page, the **Show** option highlights items that have  configured for them.
+Located in the top-left corner of a page, the **Show** option highlights items that have [conditional visibility](/studio/page-editor-widgets-visibility-section/) configured for them.
 Click the eye icon to enable this option.
-For more information on conditional visibility and how it works, see .
+For more information on conditional visibility and how it works, see [Conditional Visibility Section](/studio/page-editor-widgets-visibility-section/).

 ## 4 Breadcrumb {#breadcrumb}